 I had previously reported that Jeannie Melville, an eighteen-year-old girl who went missing in August 1970, was found deceased.
-I didn’t have any details at the time, but I just found this article in the Dayton Daily News.
+I thought she wouldn’t get any press, but I was wrong: I just found this article in the Dayton Daily News.
 Jeannie’s nude body was found in a cornfield in Darke County, Ohio in October 1970, but it wasn’t identified until now.
 She was en route to visit her aunt in Ohio when she disappeared.
 It looks like she met the wrong person on that bus.

 Obviously she was murdered, and the killer got a 39-year head start.
 I doubt the case is solveable, but at least her family knows what happened to her.